train to Sóller

 It’s just not very interesting

 Despite my mounting annoyance at this overpriced train trip, it wouldn’t have been so bad if the route had been half as beautiful as the train’s official website suggests.
-While there are some pretty stretches on the almost 30 kilometre journey, a lot of the time you’re passing through pretty average suburbs, people’s backyards, a few fields, and lots of cold, windy tunnels.
+While there are some pretty stretches on the almost 30-kilometre journey, a lot of the time you’re passing through pretty average suburbs, people’s backyards, a few fields, and lots of cold, windy tunnels.
 In short, nothing remarkable enough to justify the train’s steep ticket price.

-What’s more, once you get to Sóller, there isn’t a lot to do apart from eat and drink in the same cafés and restaurants as all of the other tourists who just spilled out of the train.
+What’s more, once you get to Sóller, there isn’t a lot to do apart from eat and drink in the same cafés and restaurants as all the other tourists who just spilled out of the train.
 The town is tiny and apart from a church and a few museums, there really isn’t a lot to see.
 The same goes for Port de Sóller.
 Sure it’s pretty, but then again, so are many places in Mallorca and you don’t need an overpriced train ride to take you there.

 Sóller's main square